How Many Evs Do Feathers Give

 • Early Game Advantage: Feathers are particularly useful early in the game when access to other EV training methods may be limited.
 They provide a convenient way to boost a Pokémon's stats without having to rely on random battles.

 • Strategic Planning: Before using feathers, plan your EV spread carefully.
 Decide which stats you want to prioritize and how many EVs you want to allocate to each stat.
-This will help you avoid wasting feathers and ensure that you achieve your desired stat distribution.
+This will help you avoid wasting feathers and make sure you achieve your desired stat distribution.

 Effective EV Training Strategies